NIMH-SCCN/callicog/tmp/mac_setup.md

 step (e.g. if you only want demo the software or are developing tasks).

 ### Create the database
-CalliCog was built for use with Postgres.
-You can likely use another RDBMS, but it will require some customization.

 Run the `initdb.sh` script:
 ```sh
 echo